 Why Publisher is going away

 Microsoft announced that Publisher will reach end of support in October 2026.
 After that date, the application will no longer receive security updates or technical support.
-While it may still run on your computer for some time, continuing to rely on it carries risk.
-More importantly, files created in Publisher do not translate cleanly into other formats, which can make sharing them by email or online frustrating for recipients who do not have Publisher installed.
+While it may continue to run on your computer for some time, relying on unsupported software carries increasing risk.
+Files created in Publisher also do not translate cleanly into other formats, which can make sharing them by email or online frustrating for recipients who do not have the program installed.

 The transition is actually an opportunity.
 Many of the tools available today are easier to use than Publisher, work on any device, and make it simple to both print and email your bulletin or newsletter from the same file.